linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 ## Introduction

-[LXD](https://linuxcontainers.org/lxd/) (pronounced "Lex-Dee") is a system container manager build on top of Linux Containers (LXC) and is supported by [Canonical](https://canonical.com).
+[LXD](https://linuxcontainers.org/lxd/) (pronounced "Lex-Dee") is a system container manager build on top of Linux Containers (LXC) supported by [Canonical](https://canonical.com).
 The goal of LXD is to provide an experience similar to a virtual machine but through containerization rather than hardware virtualization.
 Compared to Docker for delivering applications, LXD offers nearly full operating-system functionality with additional features such as snapshots, live migrations, and storage management.

+A reverse proxy is a server that sits between internal applications and external clients, forwarding client requests to the appropriate server.
+While many common applications, such as Node.js, are able to function as servers on their own, they may lack a number of advanced load balancing, security, and acceleration features.

+Using NGINX and Apache as reverse proxies enable you to add these features to any application.

 In this guide you will: